Demibolt007/MTN-Nigeria-Customer-Churn-Intelligence-Report-Q1-2025/README.md

 This project is maintained by **Oluwademilade Adeniyi**, a data analyst focused on business intelligence, customer insights, and storytelling through data.

-Special thanks to **ChatGPT by OpenAI** for guidance throughout the analysis journey.

 Feel free to fork, contribute, or open issues to suggest improvements.

 ---

 ## 💬 Contact

-For any inquiries or feedback, please reach out to me via the [Email](mailto:adeniyioluwademilade@gmail.com).
+For any inquiries or feedback, please reach out to me via [Email](https://github.com/Demibolt007/MTN-Nigeria-Customer-Churn-Intelligence-Report-Q1-2025/blob/main/adeniyioluwademilade@gmail.com).